 You may be in the habit of sacrificing sleep to tackle some of the many tasks you need to accomplish.
-You might choose to give up a few hours of rest to reserve some time for yourself, or maybe you are one of the many who miss out on sleep because of unrelenting pain.
+You might choose to give up a few hours of rest to reserve some time for yourself, or maybe you are one of the many who miss out on sleep because of unrelenting back pain.
 Whatever the cause of your sleep deprivation, the effects can be detrimental causing unbearable sleep pain every time you close your eyes.

-If you have ever been sleep-deprived, you are likely aware of how too little sleep clouds your thoughts and affects your mood.
-Sleep deprivation can also cause and intensify pain.
+If you have ever been sleep-deprived, you are likely aware of how lack of sleep can cloud your thoughts and affect your mood.
+Sleep deprivation can also cause and intensify sleep pain.
 It’s true.
 In fact, the aches and pains you feel today can intensify over time resulting in poor sleep quality.
 That’s because pain can modify the way your central nervous system reacts to pain signals.
 This is called central sensitization.
-Sensitized people are more sensitive to pain, and their pain signals fade slower.
-Sadly, too many people assume their pain is normal.
+Sensitized people are more prone to pain, and their pain signals fade slower.
+Sadly, too many people assume their sleep pain is normal.

-Studies show that people who do not get enough sleep experience more episodes of aches and pains, stomach upset and other gastrointestinal disorders.
+Studies show that people who do not get enough rest develop sleep problems and experience more episodes of aches, chronic back pain, stomach upset and other gastrointestinal disorders.
 But the harm does not stop there.
 Unfortunately, sleep deprivation can create a continuous cycle of intensified discomfort.
-That means you could experience more pain from lost sleep and lose more sleep because of increased pain.
-Those who suffer the effects of sleep deprivation are shown to be at a higher risk of developing inflammation and chronic disorders, creating more pain.
+That means you could experience more pain from loss of sleep and in turn, lose more sleep because of increased pain.
+Those who suffer the effects of sleep deprivation are shown to be at a higher risk of developing inflammation and chronic disorders, creating more sleep pain.
 Some of those conditions include:

 - Rheumatoid arthritis (and other autoimmune disorders)